OliverWieland/ksp-anchor-keeper/README.md

 A Python utility that fixes the "floating anchor" bug in Kerbal Space Program (KSP) where Stamp-O-Tron Ground Anchors gradually drift upwards when reloading saves.

+## ⚠️ Important Notice

+Please note that this script is still **under development**.

+I cannot guarantee error-free functionality.
+Therefore, it is **strongly recommended** to create backups of your save files before using the script.

+⚠️ **Use at your own risk!**

 ## Problem
 In KSP, Stamp-O-Tron Ground Anchors have a known issue where their altitude increases slightly every time a save is loaded.
 Over time, this causes anchored vessels to drift away from the ground.